smeade/programming-elixir-book-notes/chapter1/notes.md

 Over the past year I have been putting a lot of thought into "thinking".
 Not just thinking related to programming, but thinking about all areas of personal and professional development.

-I'm looking forward to the opportunity with Elixir to Think Different(ly).
+I realize I'm late to the Elixir bandwagon.
+The first _Programming Elixir_ book came out two years ago and was being written three years ago.
+Yet it still feels brand new to me.
+So, I'm looking forward to the opportunity with Elixir to Think Different(ly).